-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells.
-There are two types of radiation therapy.
-External radiation therapy uses a machine outside the body to send radiation toward the cancer.
-Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
-The way the radiation therapy is given depends on the type and stage of the cancer being treated.
+- Radiation therapy – High-energy X-rays or other types of radiation are used to destroy cancer cells.
+External radiation therapy utilizes a machine located outside a patient’s body to send radiation toward the cancer.
+Internal radiation therapy employs a radioactive substance sealed within needles, wires, catheters or seeds that are placed directly into a patient’s body, in or near the cancer site.

 - Hormone therapy – Some types of cancer cells have receptors that allow certain hormones to attach and stimulate their growth.
 Drugs or radiation therapy can be used to inhibit the body’s production of these hormones or render them ineffective.

 If you would like to know more about your uterine cancer treatment options, including innovative clinical trials, call 1-888-MOFFITT or access our online form to schedule an appointment.
 For the convenience of our patients, we do not require referrals.